I selected Daniel and James Ball to be co-subjects of this post because I’ve run into their respective descendants in the most unlikely of places.

 They lived there with Cleo’s father and step-mother, Frank and Katie.
 Katie was the youngest daughter of Ancestor #1, Lula Earl Ralston.
 Lula’s granddaughter, my grandmother Lula, was married to Otho’s grandson, Louis Otho Wright.
-Louie was Myrtle’s father’s first cousin.
-I wonder if they ever knew.
+I think Louie and Myrtle were third cousins.
+I wonder if they ever knew if they were kin.

 From Maryland to Montana in 180 years… by way of Pennsylvania, Wisconsin, Ohio, Indiana, Iowa and Nebraska.
 Just that easy.
 But there’s more…